Your Rights Under the Criminal Justice & Police Act 2001

 Alcohol Consumption In Public Places

-Whilst it is not illegal to drink outside of licensed premises in certain areas, there has been an increase in the number of locations in which the law has now designated these areas as being ‘alcohol-free zones’ where you’re not allowed to drink outside of licensed premises.These measures have not been introduced with the intention of interfering with the general public’s human rights but as a step to trying to curb anti-social behaviour that can result as a consequence of people consuming alcohol out on the streets.
-It’s also aimed at reducing the number of incidents of underage drinking which has increasingly blighted our communities over the past few years, in particular.
+These measures have been introduced not with the intention of interfering with the general public’s human rights, but as a step to trying to curb anti-social behaviour that can result as a consequence of people consuming alcohol out on the streets.
+It’s also aimed at reducing the number of incidents of underage drinking which has increasingly blighted our communities over the past few years, as well as reducing the number of alcohol-related crimes in particular.

-If a person is either suspected of being under the legal age and drinking alcohol in public or is an adult drinking outside of a licensed premises on the street in a designated ‘alcohol free’ zone, a police office does have the power to force the offender to surrender the alcohol and failure to comply can lead to a fine and possible arrest.
+If a person is either suspected of being under the legal age and drinking alcohol in public or is an adult drinking outside of a licensed premises on the street in a designated ‘alcohol free’ zone, a police office does have the power to force the offender to surrender the alcohol and failure to comply can lead to an on-the-spot fine and possible arrest.

-There are many offences which might be deemed ‘minor’ to some members of the public but which are taken seriously by the police who can issue ‘on the spot’ fines for these kinds of offences.
-These can include, but are not limited to:- Wasting police time or making a false report
+There are many offences which might be deemed ‘minor’ to some members of the public but which are taken seriously by the police.
+The police can then issue on-the-spot fines for these kinds of offences.
+These can include, but are not limited to:

 - Making hoax calls to the fire brigade